LukaB25/Foodie-Society/README.md

 - After deployment of the site I found out that the hero image and the meetups background image were not updating, so I took some time trying to figure out what what the issue.
 I discovered that the images were not loading because they were within the style.css file and they didn't have a proper directory set up.
 Instead of setting them up to go one directory up and then access the images folder I was trying to add them the same way I added the img files within the html by going through the /assets/images pathway and the way to fix it was to replace the assets with ../images pathway.

 - After setting up media queries for responsiveness I found out that the recipes page was not responsive and was falling apart with sizes smaller that 525px.
 After hours of troubleshooting and trying to figure it out I discovered that the article had no specified container and the circle-container that held the images were not working optimally on the small screen sizes so I tryed a lot of different techniques, but discovered that the best option is to remove the circle-container boundaries and border set the image size to auto, so it can adjust more easily on such small screen size.
 I also added the article width and height to make sure it is not going out of alignement with other sections.

+- Finally I removed the icon size increase on hover in a footer as it messed up the paragraph underneath and left it to change the colour on hover.

 ### Unfixed bugs: